 A documentation proposal is a proposal with most of the characteristics of a proposal, but with some additional characteristics that enable it to achieve its primary objective—getting a contract or getting approval to do a documentation project.
-See the section in this online textbook on proposals for discussion and examples of the common elements and design of proposals.
+See the chapter in this online textbook on proposals for discussion and examples of the common elements and design of proposals.

 Like proposals in general, documentation proposals can be internal or external.
 Within organizations, documentation specialists may have to write proposals to establish the need for documentation to accompany a new product.
 Addressing external organizations, freelance documentation specialists write proposals to win contracts to develop documentation.
 It's this latter context that the following discussion addresses.